Consultation and engagement

 Community engagement plan

-Exploration licence holders don't need a community engagement plan unless a work plan is required.
+Minerals exploration licence holders don't need a community engagement plan unless a work plan is required.
 However, they still have a duty to consult.

 Under a mining licence, the licence holder needs to prepare a community engagement plan as part of the work plan.